Ron Hughart

-Ronald P. Hughart (born June 18, 1961) is an American animator, director, and storyboard artist.
+Ronald P. Hughart is an American animator, director, and storyboard artist.
 He has worked on several shows, including The Ren & Stimpy Show, Family Dog, Futurama and American Dad!.

 He also worked on Ren & Stimpy as a layout supervisor and timing director.
 Hughart currently works on American Dad! as co-supervising director with Brent Woods.

 During his work on Futurama, supervising director Rich Moore said that Ron had directed some of the best scenes of violence on the show.
-This was noted on the audio commentary of Raging Bender.
+This was noted on the audio commentary of "Raging Bender".